nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE SEASON 5 GERMANY AFTER EPISODE 18:</summary>
+<summary>SPOILER ARE YOU THE ONE SEASON 5 GERMANY AFTER EPISODE 20:</summary>

 Proposed solution:

-- Eti + Maya
+- Eti + Maya ✓
 - Gerrit + Tais ✅ (and Pia and Melanie)
-- Kevin + Lina
+- Kevin + Lina ✅
-- Martin + Jana
+- Martin + Sina
-- Paddy + Edda
+- Paddy + Afra
-- Paulo + Lisa-Marie
+- Paulo + Lisa-Marie ✓
-- Ryan + Sina
+- Ryan + Sina ✓
-- Sandro + Julia
+- Sandro + Julia ✓
-- Sidar + Afra
+- Sidar + Edda
 - Wilson + Shelly ✅

+They only find 7 matches and do not win the money.

 </details>